-- Applications undergo review of their FCC form(s) 471 by program integrity assurance (PIA).
-Service providers can assist applicants with answers to the technical questions during the PIA review.
+- Applications undergo a review of their FCC form(s) 471 by program integrity assurance (PIA).
+Service providers can assist applicants with answers to technical questions during the PIA review.

 - After USAC reaches a funding decision, both the applicant and the service provider will receive a funding commitment decision letter (FCDL).
 USAC issues the FCDL to announce its decision on funding requests.